iamfi/first-blog-to-coding/_posts/2021-03-21-my-story-of-coding.md

 We do NOT have to be a whiz in math and science to be a coder.
 There are different types of programming.
 Some involves complex problem-solving, but others could merely just be artistic and creative.

-With my simple story, I just want to encourage girls to belive in yourself, and not let others defines who you are.
+With my simple story, I just want to encourage girls to belive in yourself, and not let others define who you are.
 Please, if you’re also considering a career change, if you want a new path or new opportunity, consider coding.

 Is it difficult?
 Yes, and no. Life as a developer takes serious willpower, discipline, and resiliency.
 But you are never alone.
 We are all here for you.

 ![20210321-We-are-here-for-you](../assets/images/20210321-We-are-here-for-you.jpeg)

 At last, I would like to share this coding course with you all, who might be intersted in joining this journey with me.
 Feel free to look it up.

-<iframe frameborder="0" src="http://t.cn/A6tdAf31?m=4616596897138469&u=1826648747" allowFullScreen="true"></iframe>
+<iframe frameborder="0" src="https://t.cn/A6tdAf31?m=4616596897138469&u=1826648747" allowFullScreen="true"></iframe>